mingweishih/sgx_demo/sgx/README.md

 $ make

-# Run
+Run the program with the following command.

 $ ./host/demo_host ./enclave/enclave.signed

+The exepcted output is

+`Please guess (8 byte):`

+Then please leave this terminal 1 as it is, and open another terminal.
+The reason for this is to ensure the program is running and all its content is in the memory now.

-# Obtain the memory dump
+# Obtain the memory dump (In terminal 2)
-Open another terminal

 Get pid